pydanny/pydanny-event-notes/PyconPH2012/game_programming.rst

 =======

 * "Are you afraid of math?
 Too bad!
 In this tutorial you will learn how to math!
 Scary, isn't it?"
+* If you're not familiar with cartoons I feel very sad for you.

 Ph Game Development Industry
 =======================================